Thank you for your interest!

 Academy of Emergency Medicine is a volunteer-based organization.
 We offer volunteer opportunities for experienced nurses, paramedics and doctors from all over the globe.

-Scroll down to read more about their personal experiences and motivation to volunteer with AEM.
+Scroll down to read more about the personal experiences and motivations to volunteer with AEM.

 Country: Norway Education level: Medical Doctor, TCCC

 "I wanted to use my education and combat casualty

 care training to treat injured civilians and soldiers in a war zone.
 Through

 AEM I got to help wounded people who really needed emergency medical care.
 The

 cooperation with the locals was good and I will go back to do more volunteer

 work through AEM as soon as I can."

 "I am currently a volunteer medic for the Academy of Emergency Medicine on the frontlines in Mosul.
 I am a former Marine Corps rifleman.
 I served in Helmand Province Afghanistan as a scout with 3rd Light Armored Reconnaissance Battalion, 1st Marine division.
 After hearing about the Academy of Emergency Medicine, I knew I needed to get involved."